kevinkenzhao/InfantIncubatorSimulator/Vulnerabilities.md

 **The problem**

 Eve intercepts an ``AUTH`` communication by Alice to the ``SampleNetworkServer`` and discovers the command ``AUTH !Q#E%T&U8i6y4r2w`` in the application layer of the captured packets.
 We assume that the packets are unencrypted.
 Using this information, we craft a test case which generates and submits a fast and continuous stream of authentication requests to ``SampleNetworkServer``.
-Performed at scale, this attack could lead to token exhaustion (if unique tokens in ``tokens[]`` is enforced), duplicate tokens in ``tokens[]``, or eventually, a program crash due to system resource exhaustion.
+Performed at scale, this attack could lead to token exhaustion (if unique tokens in ``tokens[]`` is enforced), duplicate tokens in ``tokens[]``, or eventually, a program crash due to system resource exhaustion. _If duplicate tokens exist, a user that performs a LOGOUT operation using their token has not invalidated their token until they have perform the LOGOUT operations for the number of token occurences_.

 ```
 #!/usr/bin/bash